 The pollutant causing impairment in a waterbody or waterbody segment must be identified.
 Since each waterbody is associated with multiple uses, it is possible for a single waterbody to need more than one TMDL.
 The guidance allows for a waterbody segment to be listed in one or more categories.
-Keep in mind that the main goal of this list is to have TMDLs approved and implemented so that water quality standards can be attained.
+Keep in mind that the main goal of this list is to have TMDLs approved and implemented so that WQS can be attained.
 These are the category descriptions:

-- Category 1 All designated uses are supported, no use is threatened. - Category 2 Available data and/or information indicate that some (at least three), but not all, designated uses are supported. - Category 3 There is insufficient available data and/or information to make a use support determination. - Category 4 Available data and/or information indicate that at least one designated use is not supported or is threatened, but a TMDL is not needed. - Category 4a A State developed TMDL has been approved by EPA or a TMDL has been established by EPA for any segment-pollutant combination. - Category 4b Other required control measures are expected to result in the attainment of an applicable WQS in a reasonable period of time. - Category 4c The non-attainment of any applicable WQS for the segment is the result of pollution and is not caused by a pollutant.
-(Category 4 and its subcategories may include TMDLs that may or may not need to be revised for one reason or another, including court orders, consent decrees, availability of new information.) - Category 5 Available data and/or information indicate that at least one designated use is not supported or is threatened, and a TMDL is needed.
+- Category 1 All designated uses are supported; no use is threatened. - Category 2 Available data and/or information indicate that some (at least three), but not all, designated uses are supported. - Category 3 There is insufficient available data and/or information to make a use support determination. - Category 4 Available data and/or information indicate that at least one designated use is not supported or is threatened, but a TMDL is not needed.
+Category 4 and its subcategories may include TMDLs that may or may not need to be revised for one reason or another, including court orders, consent decrees, and availability of new information.

+- Category 4a A State developed TMDL has been approved by EPA or a TMDL has been established by EPA for any segment-pollutant combination. - Category 4b Other required control measures are expected to result in the attainment of an applicable WQS in a reasonable period of time. - Category 4c The non-attainment of any applicable WQS for the segment is the result of pollution and is not caused by a pollutant. - Category 5 Available data and/or information indicate that at least one designated use is not supported or is threatened, and a TMDL is needed.